 - Infectious diseases

 - Pulmonary Medicine

 - Sports Medicine

 - Stem Cell Transplant

 - Surgery, including minimally invasive surgery

 State-of-the-Art Critical Care

-Comer Children's Hospital is a pediatric Level-I trauma center that provides care for children with severe injuries due to emergency trauma.
+Comer Children's is a pediatric Level-I trauma center that provides care for children with severe injuries due to emergency trauma.
 The University of Chicago's Aeromedical Network, or (UCAN), transported many of these children to our hospital.
 UCAN is a specially equipped helicopter that is staffed by a dedicated team of trained flight nurses, flight physicians, EMS pilots, and communication specialists.

 We care for critically ill and injured children in our technologically advanced Pediatric Intensive Care Unit.
 This 30-bed facility is fully equipped to treat children with: